 The professionalism and efficiency of my clinical rotation were an example of excellence.
 The only downside to participating in this experience is that, in the end, you won’t want to leave.

-In addition to learning new things, I made wonderful friends from around the world and learned about multiple cultures.
+In addition to learning new things, I made wonderful friends worldwide and learned about multiple cultures.
 Each weekend we went to a different restaurant that represented our cultures and tried traditional foods.

 After being in New York, I think everyone should visit there at least once.
 It’s a gorgeous big city where everyone feels at home.
 There is so much diversity and so much to see.
 The city’s public transportation, although crowded, was efficient.
 If you are in New York, be sure to try the pizza there.
 It is one of the best there is!